raspberrypilearning/gpio-music-box/en/step_4.md

-## Connecting your buttons
+## Connect your buttons

-You're going to need four buttons, each wired to separate GPIO pins on the Raspberry Pi.
+You will need four buttons, each wired to separate GPIO pins on the Raspberry Pi.

 [[[rpi-gpio-pins]]]

 [[[rpi-gpio-wiring-a-button]]]

 --- task ---
-Place your four buttons into your breadboard.
+Place the four buttons into your breadboard.
 --- /task ---

 --- task ---
-Wire each button up to a different numbered GPIO pin.
-You can choose any pins you like, but you will need to remember their numbers.
+Wire each button to a different numbered GPIO pin.
+You can choose any pins you like, but you will need to remember the numbers.
 --- /task ---

 --- hints --- --- hint ---
-You can wire a single **GND** pin to the negative *blue* rail on the breadboard.
-Then wire one leg of each button to this rail.
-The remaining legs of the buttons can be wired to individual GPIO pins.
+Wire a single **GND** pin to the negative **blue** rail on the breadboard.
+Then, wire one leg of each button to this rail.
+Finally, wire the remaining legs of the buttons to individual GPIO pins.
 --- /hint --- --- hint ---
-Here's a wiring diagram that might help using pins `4`, `17`, `27` and `10`
+Here's a wiring diagram that might help.
+In the example, the remaining legs of the buttons are wired to **GPIO 4**, **GPIO 17**, **GPIO 27** and **GPIO 10**.
 ![4-btn](images/4-btn.png)
 --- /hint --- --- hint ---
-Here's a video showing how the buttons can be wired.
+Here's a video that shows how the buttons can be wired.
 <video width="560" height="315" controls>
 <source src="images/gpio-music-box-5.webm" type="video/webm">
 Try using Firefox or Chrome for WebM support